joehahn/cryptocoin-tensorflow-demo/README.md

 ### Execute

-The notebook downloads and plots two years of bitcoin and ethereum prices
+The notebook downloads and plots two years of bitcoin and ethereum prices:

 ![](figs/ethereum.png)

+and plots currency prices and volumes versus time:
 ![](figs/price.png)

-and volumes versus time

 ![](figs/volume.png)

-then
+the LSTM model will be trained on data accrued prior to 2017-11-15 (blue curve, below) and that model will be used to predict the next-day change in ethereum's price during subsequent days (green curve)

 ![](figs/training.png)